RSS

 space

-If you are questioning God’s promises or His faithfulness, look at Who His Word says He is.
-You will find that He is trustworthy.
-When you are in a relationship with God, you can be assured, as Moses reminded Joshua, “The Lord himself goes before you and will be with you; he will never leave you nor forsake you.”
+When you are in a relationship with God, you can be assured that He is trustworthy.
+As Moses reminded Joshua, “The Lord himself goes before you and will be with you; he will never leave you nor forsake you.”
 (Deut.
 31:8).